360 Cameras are full of sensors (and not just image sensors).

 When integrated with sensor fusion software, a gyro can be used to determine an object’s orientation within 3D space.
 While a gyroscope has no initial frame of reference (like gravity), you can combine its data with data from an accelerometer to measure angular position.

-Establishes cardinal direction (directional heading)
+Establishes compass direction (directional heading).

 A magnetometer, as the name suggests, measures magnetic fields.
 It can detect fluctuations in Earth’s magnetic field, by measuring the air’s magnetic flux density at the sensor’s point in space.
 Through those fluctuations, it finds the vector towards Earth’s magnetic North.